kyma-project/kyma/README.md

 It provides the last mile capabilities that a developer needs to build a cloud-native application using several open-source projects under the Cloud Native Computing Foundation (CNCF), such as Kubernetes, Istio, NATS, Kubeless, and Prometheus, to name a few.
 It is designed natively on Kubernetes and, therefore, it is portable to all major cloud providers.

-Kyma allows you to integrate and extend products in a quick and modern way, using serverless computing and microservice architecture.
+Kyma allows you to connect and extend products in a quick and modern way, using serverless computing and microservice architecture.

 The extensions and customizations you create are decoupled from the core applications, which means that:
 * deployments are quick